heribertolugo/NotepadppIoC/README.md

 Quick and dirty scanner for IoC's related to 2025 Notepad++ hack.

 What it does:
--Scans list of directories for known malicious file hashes -Scans for related mutex
+-Scans list of directories for known malicious file hashes, for all users -Scans for related mutex
 -Scans registry and services for known persistance